 Definition of Medical Waste

 Medical waste is any kind of waste that contains infectious material (or material that’s potentially infectious).
 This definition includes waste generated by healthcare facilities like physician’s offices, hospitals, dental practices, laboratories, medical research facilities, and veterinary clinics.
+This includes:

 Different Names for Medical Waste